Nusiq/better_json/README.md

+# Better JSON
+My set of tools for working with JSON that I used to constantly copy between my projects.

-# json_encoders
+# Modules
+## Compact encoder
 A simple python module that adds CompactEncoder class for better json formatting.

-## Info
+# JSONC Decoder
+TODO

+# JSON Walker
+TODO

+# Info about the project
-This module provides useful json class but its main purpose for me was to learn how to setup a python project with unittests supported byt `tox` and with automatically generated documentation using `sphinx`.
+This module provides some tools to deal with JSON and JSONC more efficiently but its main purpose for me was to learn how to setup a python project with unittests supported by `tox` and with automatically generated documentation using `sphinx`.

+## Tests
-Running the tests - execute command below in root directory:
+Execute command below in root directory:
 ```
 tox
 ```
-Additionally you can run `doctest` tests for `src/json_encoders/__init__.py` file by executing command below in `src/json_encoders` directory:
+Additionally you can run `doctest` tests for `src/better_json/__init__.py` file by executing command below in `src/better_json` directory:
 ```
 python -m doctest .\__init__.py
 ```

 ### Configuration files explained
 - `setup.cfg` is a configuration for `setup.py`.
 - `tox.ini` is `tox` configuration which creates one test environemnt and